 Graphic Recording is large-scale scribing while listening — synthesizing and mapping information.
 Documenting events as they happen.
-The content is is reflected using text, images and colour.
-Groups watch as themes and patterns emerge from the drawings themselves.
+The content is reflected using text, images and colour.
+Groups watch as themes and patterns emerge.
 These sessions may be for organizational or community visioning, key-note addresses, conferences, educational events, etc. When the event is over, the images are either photographed or scanned, digitized and provided for your use online, in videos, brochures, screen savers, for social media, e-mailed out or hung on display to serve as a reminder or motivation.

 Graphic Recording is great for: